jmenglis/React-Application-Doctor-Patient/README.md

-# Tempus Coding Challenge
+# Development

 ## Summary

-This application was created as part of the Tempus coding challenge.
 The requirements for this application were:
 - Design an appealing web application.
 - Create a single login page for Doctors and Patients.
 - Doctors will login and the system will show details of a patient.